-Some of the honorable mentions of empowering developers:
+Some of the honourable mentions of empowering developers:

 Let us look at a few of Gartner’s 12 Things to Get Right for Successful DevSecOps report pointers and analyze them further:

 - “Keeping developers first” approach may streamline securing the software development process.
-The developer’s first approach would mean getting to know the available security tools and techniques aiming at the developers.
+The developer’s first approach would mean getting to know the available security tools and techniques aimed at the developers.

 - After selecting the right security tools there comes an issue of what to fix and what to ignore.
 Things can become even more cluttering if there are out-of-control unprioritized vulnerabilities.
 It is recommended to have a prioritized vulnerabilities list that will let team members focus on the critical software security issues.

 - Encourage developers to practice clean and safe code guidelines.
 That does not mean developers would replace the security researchers.
 It means enabling developers to cope up with security threats at an initial level and letting the security researchers take care of serious threats.